Sandia National Laboratories Intern - Electrical Surety Analysis - R&D Graduate Summer in Albuquerque, New Mexico

-- Build deep technical understanding of the underpinning physics and apply electromagnetic compatibility (EMC) principles to improve and qualify designs and guide and interpret testing
+Apply electromagnetic compatibility (EMC) principles to improve and qualify designs and guide and interpret test results.

 You bring the confidence and skills to be eligible for the job by meeting these minimum requirements: